Al St. John

-Al St. John (September 10, 1892 – January 21, 1963) was an early American motion-picture comedian.
+Alfred St. John (September 10, 1892 – January 21, 1963) was an early American motion-picture comedian.
 He was a nephew of silent film star Roscoe "Fatty" Arbuckle, with whom he often performed on screen.
 Also credited as Al Saint John and "Fuzzy" St. John, he was employed by Mack Sennett and also worked with many other leading players such as Charlie Chaplin, Buster Keaton and Mabel Normand.
 His film career successfully transitioned from the silent era into sound, and by the late 1930s and 1940s he was working predominantly in Westerns, often portraying the scruffy comedy-relief character "Fuzzy Q. Jones".
-Among his notable performances in that role are in the "Billy the Kid" series of films released by the Producers Releasing Corporation from 1940 to 1946 and in that company's "Lone Rider" series from 1941 to 1943.
+Among his notable performances in that role are in the Billy the Kid series of films released by the Producers Releasing Corporation from 1940 to 1946 and in that company's Lone Rider series from 1941 to 1943.

 Early life, family and education

 Alfred St. John was born in Santa Ana, California.
 He was the only child of parents Walter St. John, who supported the family initially as a farm laborer and later as a house builder, and Nora N. St. John (née Arbuckle), who was the older sister of actor Roscoe "Fatty" Arbuckle.
 His uncle Roscoe was five years older than Alfred.
 In Los Angeles, he lived in the fashionable West Adams district at 4300 Victoria Park Drive in the neighborhood of Victoria Park.